Flag and coat of arms of Kedah: Coat of arms

 Like the state flag, the Kedahan arms is featured on Standards and the state ensign.
 However, the colours used on the arms may vary but utilise red, green or yellow, with the wreath and shield given one colour while the crescent is given another or the same.

-City, district and municipal coat of arms
+City, district and municipal council emblems

+All 12 local governments in Kedah have their own emblem, which bears the state Coat of Arms at the top and evolved in design throughout history.
+Each design may reflect a municipality's identities and or the roles and responsibilities of its local authority.